kumbulanit/t-sql/tech company/untitled/Module 18 - Implementing Transactions/Lesson1_Transactions_and_the_Database_Engine.md

         SAVE TRANSACTION @SavePoint;

-        -- Step 1: Validate prerequisites (fast operations first) IF NOT EXISTS (SELECT 1 FROM Employees WHERE EmployeeID = @EmployeeID AND IsActive = 1) BEGIN
+        -- Step 1: Validate prerequisites (fast operations first) IF NOT EXISTS (SELECT 1 FROM Employees e WHERE e.EmployeeID = @e.EmployeeID AND IsActive = 1)
+        BEGIN
             RAISERROR('Employee not found or inactive', 16, 1);
         END;

-        IF NOT EXISTS (SELECT 1 FROM Projects WHERE ProjectID = @ProjectID AND IsActive = 1) BEGIN
+        IF NOT EXISTS (SELECT 1 FROM Projects p WHERE ProjectID = @ProjectID AND IsActive = 1) BEGIN
             RAISERROR('Project not found or inactive', 16, 1);
         END;